A Government Agency Wants To Appraise My Property. What Do I Do?

 A Government Agency Has Made An Offer To Buy My Property.
 What Do I Do?

 In the event that the government has offered to buy your property for a public project, it suggests that the government intends to acquire it either through negotiation with you or through a condemnation by eminent domain if the negotiation is not successful.
-A California eminent domain attorney can assist you.
+A Southern California eminent domain lawyer can assist you.
 The government agency is certainly consulting with its own attorneys and appraisers .
-Eminent domain has its own specific laws and valuation standards that are not typical to a regular market transaction and an eminent domain attorney can help you to understand your rights.
+Eminent domain has its own specific laws and valuation standards that are not typical to a regular market transaction and an eminent domain lawyer can help you to understand your rights.

 A Government Agency Has Given Me A Notice Of A Hearing On A Resolution Of Necessity.
 What Do I Do?

 A notice of a hearing tells you that the government is moving forward formally to acquire your property through its power of eminent domain.
 A Resolution of Necessity is the process by which the formal condemnation procedure begins.
 This step will come after an offer is made that does not result in a negotiated transaction between you and the government.
 After notice, a hearing will be conducted by the government agency level where the board of the government agency will authorize itself to acquire your private property through eminent domain.
-A California eminent domain attorney can help you to understand and protect your rights and remedies.
+An attorney can help you to understand and protect your rights and remedies.

 A Government Agency Wants To Take My Property Through Eminent Domain.
 What Do I Do?